Concurrent enrollment for the community in USD campus courses.

 For any course sponsored by the College of Arts & Sciences, please obtain approval for the Dean’s office (FH-114).

 - Search for classes in our MySanDiego Campus Schedule.

 - Identify the courses you wish to take and email firstname.lastname@example.org with the detail.
-In the email please include the class name, number (CRN), times and instructor.
+In the email please include the class name, number (CRN), times, instructor, your name, and phone number.

-- Submit completed approval form to the office of Professional & Continuing Education.
+- Submit completed course approval form to the office of Professional & Continuing Education.